ChrishSec/Honeypot/README.md

 ## Author

-This script was developed by [ChrishSec](https://github.com/ChrishSec).
+This program was developed by [ChrishSec](https://github.com/ChrishSec).
 Feel free to fork, modify, and distribute it.
 If you have any questions or suggestions, please reach out to the author on [Telegram](https://t.me/ChrishSec).